tedward111/Election/readme.txt

+**This README was written for Georgetown election officials who do not have programming experience.**

 This application has been tested on macOS Sierra version 10.12.4.

 Once you have the “Election” folder on your desktop (or wherever you’d like to put it on your computer), open Terminal.